corlukantonio/socialnet/README.md

 ```

 ### And finally, run it!
-Navigate to socialnet, and start the web application by typing:
+Navigate to the socialnet, and start the web application by typing:
 ```
 $ npm run dev
 ```